Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 Microsoft Defender

-• Includes parental controls and identity theft protection
+• Includes a firewall, parental controls, identity theft protection, and a VPN

 Best for Privacy and Features